emberjs/data/guides/3-caching.md

 :::

-### Tier 3a: Fields Are Cached By ResourceCacheKey + FieldName with Replace Semantics
+## Fields Are Cached By ResourceCacheKey + FieldName with Replace Semantics

 Where this really matters is for deep objects.
 Generally, we support partial resource representations due to the upsert strategy, but this also means that out-of-the-box we only support partials only one level deep.
 E.g. if a field's value is an object, that object should be the full state of the field not a partial state of the field, we will not deep-merge during upsert.

-### Tier 3b: Relationships Are Cached By ResourceCacheKey + FieldName
+## Relationships Are Cached By ResourceCacheKey + FieldName

 The Cache delegates relationship caching to the Graph Storage primitive provided by `@ember-data/graph`.
 The Graph is a powerful and highly optimized relational map that maintains the connections between ResourceCacheKeys.